cyberflamingo/exobrain/networking-foundations.md

 The Internet is an extrapolation of this principle: between each sub-networks are systems of routers that direct the network traffic.
 This is a simplification but still a good mental model to start with.

+The router then connect to a a **Wide Area Network** or WAN which is likely a router provided by the **Internet Service Provider** or ISP.
+The ISP's routers themselve connect to the **backbone** of the Internet.

+The hops from one computer to the backbone and then to the intended server can be traced using the `traceroute` command.